-802.24-WG15-1
+802-WG15-1

+IEEE Std 802.15.4-2011 - Part 15.4: Low-Rate Wireless Personal Area Networks (LR-WPANs).

+The standard provides for ultra low complexity, ultra low cost, ultra low power consumption, and low data rate wireless connectivity among devices typically found in sensor and control networks.
+The raw data rate is high enough to satisfy a variety of lower data rate applications but is also scaleable down to the needs of sensor and automation needs for wireless communications.
+In addition, one of the alternate PHYs provides precision ranging capability that is accurate to one meter.
+Multiple PHYs are defined to support a variety of frequency bands including

+868–868.6 MHz

+902–928 MHz

+2400–2483.5 MHz

+314–316 MHz, 430–434 MHz, and 779–787 MHz band for LR-WPAN systems in China

+950–956 MHz in Japan

+The O-QPSK PHY specified in Clause 10 of this standard is widely deployed for home area networking and smart metering applications.

+The following amendments, Included in the above standard, are of particular interest to Smart Grid networks:

 IEEE Std 802.15.4g™-2012 (PHY) - Amendment 3: Physical Layer (PHY) Specifications for Low-Data-Rate, Wireless, Smart Metering Utility Networks IEEE 802.15.4g defines a PHY amendment to IEEE 802.15.4 wireless standard to address outdoor Smart Utility Network (SUN).
 IEEE 802.15 working group formed the 802.15.4g task group for the purpose of standardizing the SUN physical layer protocol for Smart Grid.
 IEEE 802.15.4g standards effort was to establish industry-wide compatibility at the physical layer for SUN and remove the limitations imposed by the then-current IEEE 802.15.4-2006 standard.

 IEEE Std 802.15.4e™-2012 (MAC) – Amendment 1: MAC sublayer IEEE 802.15.4e defines a MAC amendment to enhance and add functionality to the 802.15.4-2006 MAC to better support the industrial markets.
 The recently approved IEEE802.15.4e-2012 MAC amendment has many features that apply to SUN networks.
 Specifically, the MAC enhancements specified in IEEE 802.15.4e are TDMA, channel hopping, GTS (to increase its flexibility such as supporting peer to peer, the length of the slot, and number of slots), CSMA, security and low latency.